IPMUCD3/a3net_2024/Hack/README.md

 Such conditioning can be useful in practice in order to perform domain shifts.

 Please see the [notebook](SDSS_spectra.ipynb) for a quick explanation of the data format.

+*Ideas*: going full deep learning is not always the best idea.
+Sometimes we can capture a lot of the data with something simpler, like principal component analysis, already.
+If you're having trouble getting your model to work, this may be an option.
+Also consider downsampling the spectra for a first prototype.
+You could use then try to fill in the fine details with a second stage.
+*This is really an open-ended hack and you can be creative!*

+contact person: Leander Thiele